currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ...
 That's much better!
 The logic high output is guaranteed to be at least 4.4 V, and in reality, probably much closer to 5 V, since the stated values are a conservative minimum.
 I will have the enable pins permanently asserted, so the 3-state output functionality is not used.
 I absolutely love this choice of buffer by the way, it's classic 7400 series logic, it's been around since the 60's.
 In fact, the datasheet linked was first written in 1996 when I was 5.
 This is the HCT version, but I suspect the original '541 was probably released between the 60's and 80's.
 (I'll try find out...).

 With WS2811 LED Strings that are located away from the data source, the most vulnerable part is the link from the output to the first pixel, and indeed this project fits this mould.
 The outputs from each pixel are buffered outputs from the WS2811, and the wire distance between each pixel is the same, and short.
 So, we need to ensure that the data that reaches the first pixel does not suffer from any signal integrity issues.
 Admittedly, the signal is quite slow when compared to high speed links where signal integrity is a real concern, so there is not as much danger, however signal integrity issues still can cause problems.
 Having the output buffered to be 5 V logic certainly reduces potential signal integrity issues, however it may be necessary to have low value impedance matching resistors in-line with the outputs to help balance out any signal integrity issues.
-I was not sure if this would be beeded or not, so I decided to design them in using single in-line sockets, so that I could observe the input data at the first pixel on my oscilloscope both with and without impedance matching resistors, and make the call whether they are needed or not.
+I was not sure if this would be needed or not, so I decided to design them in using single in-line sockets, so that I could observe the input data at the first pixel on my oscilloscope both with and without impedance matching resistors, and make the call whether they are needed or not.

 ### Status LEDs